emmyacuff9-sys/Local-AI-Chat-Studio/README.md

 ## Why This Repo Is Simple on Purpose

 Parts of this README were AI-generated based on the code, with minimal edits.
-I intentionally kept this project beginner-friendly and avoided overwhelming users with thousands of lines of code.
+I intentionally kept this project beginner-friendly.

 Advanced developers can easily extend or modify the project to add features.
 This repo is meant to be **easy to understand, easy to run, and easy to modify**.